Overview of Application and Admission Process

 - Failure to provide a signed Authorization and Release.

-- Failing to provide all six sealed or emailed references.
+- Failing to provide hard copies of all 6 signed and sealed character references.

 - Failing to provide military status including discharge documents (if applicable).

 - Failing to attach the pleadings for civil actions or evidence that no records are available including for tax liens and bankruptcies.
 (Note: Sealed records are available to the parties of the case.)

 - Failing to provide proof that past debts have been paid.